stanmart/ValueOfIntermediation/README.md

     conda activate snakemake
     snakemake --cores all --use-conda
 ```
 assuming that snakemake is available in the conda environment named snakemake.
-The number of jobs to be processed in paralell is set by the `--cores` argument (`e.g. snakemake --cores 4` runs four jobs in parallel).
+The number of jobs to be processed in parallel is set by the `--cores` argument (`e.g. snakemake --cores 4` runs four jobs in parallel).